Alaafawzy10/Test-Automation-Selenium/README.md

 - [About Software Tester](#about-software-tester)

   ## About this Repository
- This is a Maven Project Executed A Different Test Cases with Selenium In Java and Deal With Google Chrome and FireFox Web Driver
+ This is a Maven Project Execute A Different Test Cases with Selenium In Java and Deal With Google Chrome and FireFox Web Driver.

  ## Getting Started